More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 Are there funding or fundraising options to help with the cost?

 Yes!
-Our classes are qualified educational expenses through UFA, OpenEd, and Harmony Education.
+Our classes are qualified educational expenses through all major school funding option in Utah.

 Additionally, we offer fundraising opportunities throughout the year.
 While fundraising is entirely optional, it is highly encouraged because we treat it as a core entrepreneurial skill.
 When a student or team raises money—whether by pitching to local businesses for sponsorships or running an event—those funds stay directly with their team.
 Students can use these funds to offset their own tuition, buy premium upgraded parts for their robot, or fund team meals at competitions.
 It teaches them that they have the power to generate the resources they need to succeed, which is a major positive for the business side of the FTC competition.